An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Observed delay and direction: scalar field

 For convenience, I will assume that the observer is at the spatial origin, and observes at time $t^{\sm( \mathrm o )}$.
 Then,

 The first term is the result for $h=0$; I simply ignore it here.
 The second term is the change in delay caused by the gravitational wave.
-The result here is the same as those of \citet{EstabrookWahlquist1975GReGr...6..439E,Detweiler1979ApJ...234.1100D}; and \citet{Pyne1996}; and of \citet{Kopeikin99} in the plane-wave case.
+The result here is the same as those previously found in the geometric-optics limit \cite{EstabrookWahlquist1975GReGr...6..439E,Detweiler1979ApJ...234.1100D,Pyne1996,BookFlanagan11} and by Kopeikin et al. \cite{Kopeikin99,1999PhRvD..60l4002K,2014frc1.book.....K} in the plane-wave case.
 The delay has order of magnitude $h/K$, and has dimensions of time.
 It is quite small for gravitational waves with $h\sim 10^{-20}$ and $K\lesssim 10^{-3}$.
-The phase has order of magnitude $h k/K$ and is dimensionless.
+The corresponding phase has order of magnitude $h k/K$ and is dimensionless.
 It can be of order 1, or even greater; but measurement would require knowledge of the phase at the source.
 Such a measurement might be possible for a phase-locked clock on a spacecraft at distance beyond a gravitational-wave wavelength, or a few AU.